abach42/superhero/README.md

         GET https://localhost:8443/api/v1/superheroes HTTP/1.1
         Authorization: Bearer {{your-jwt-token}}

+* Administrator role:
+  * user: admin@example.com
+  * password: foobar
+* User role:
+  * user: chris@example.com
+  * password: foobar

 ## Developing (using hot swapping of code) 🔧

 1. You will need docker/ docker-compose installed on your os.

 2. Start application: `.bin/mvn-spring-boot-run.sh`
-- Postgresql database will be started and fully initialized in a docker container.
+- Postgres database will be started and fully initialized in a docker container.
 - spring-boot will be started.

-3. Use some rest client: `GET https://localhost:8443/api/v1/superheros/ HTTP/1.1` (Please use JWT).

-4. See openapi definition at https://localhost:8443/swagger-ui/index.html .
-(Please write `index.html`, there is no redirect)

-5. Run test by `mvn clean test`.
+3. Run test by `mvn clean test`.

-6. Open database client on `psql postgresql://db:db@localhost:15432/db`.
+4. Open database client on `psql postgresql://db:db@localhost:15432/db`.

 ### Stop and Restart for Development ⚙️